Nonreciprocal transition between two indirectly coupled energy levels: Conclusions

-A theoretically scheme was proposed to realize nonreciprocal transition between two indirectly coupled energy levels in a multi-level atomic system with cyclic four-level transition.
-The spontaneous emission spectra of the multi-level system with nonreciprocal transition was also investigated, and the nonreciprocal transition results in the elimination of a spectral line in the spontaneous emission spectrum, which can be used to measure the nonreciprocal transition experimentally.
-The scheme in this paper can be applied for observing nonreciprocal transition in the natural atoms with parity symmetry, which will broaden the application sphere of nonreciprocal transition.
+In summary, a theoretically scheme was proposed to realize nonreciprocal transition between two indirectly coupled energy levels in a multi-level atomic system with cyclic four-level configuration.
+The spontaneous emission spectra of the multi-level system with nonreciprocal transition was also investigated.
+The nonreciprocal transition results in the elimination of a spectral line in the spontaneous emission spectrum, which can be used to identify the nonreciprocal transition experimentally.
+As the multi-level atomic system with cyclic four-level configuration can be realized under the rules of electric dipole transitions, the scheme in this paper can be applied for observing nonreciprocal transition in the natural atoms or ions with parity symmetry, which will widely broaden the application sphere of nonreciprocal transition.

 2pc \leftline{\bf Acknowledgement}